burlachenkok/exploring-python3/python3-note.md

 ## PyTorch Resources

-[PyTorch](https://pytorch.org/) is a big numerical package which most often used for the purpose of training Machine Learning models.
+[PyTorch](https://pytorch.org/) is a big numerical package which is often used for the purpose of training Machine Learning models.

 However, it can be used in another situation as well:
-* You have computations in [NumPy](https://numpy.org/), and you want to port them to GPU
+* You have computations in [NumPy](https://numpy.org/), and you want to port them to GPU.
-* You work in the domain when you have to deal with explicit mathematical functions.
-The function is pretty complex to compute partial derivatives explicitly.
+* You work in the domain when you have to deal with explicit mathematical functions and the function is pretty complex to compute partial derivatives explicitly.

 In both cases [PyTorch](https://pytorch.org/) will help you.